pmqs/Info-ZIP-Family-Tree-for-UnZip/windll/vb/VBReadMe.txt

 otherwise the example code can no longer be used on systems with old versions of comdlg32.ocx.

+A small testfiles.zip archive is now included to allow immediate testing of the VB project.

 When fetching the VB example code from the UnZip source distribution, one has to make sure that the files are stored in the correct "DOS/Windows-native" text format with "CR-LF" line endings.
 Visual Basic does not accept Unix style